alvr-org/ALVR/wiki/Building-From-Source.md

 cargo xtask prepare-deps --platform android
 ```

-Before building the client, Android has to have us to agree to the licenses otherwise building the client will halt and fail.
+Before building the app, Android has to have us to agree to the licenses otherwise building the app will halt and fail.
 To accept the agreements, follow the instructions for your corresponding OS:

 * Windows: